AnneChao/SpadeR/README.md

 SpadeR (Species-Richness Prediction and Diversity Estimation with R) is an updated R package from the original version of SPADE.
 SpadeR provides simple R functions to compute various biodiversity indices and related (dis)similarity measures based on individual-based (abundance) data or sampling-unit-based (incidence) data taken from one or multiple communities/assemblages.
 The SpadeR package is available in [CRAN](https://cran.r-project.org/web/packages/SpadeR/index.html).
 We have been updating SpadeR and you can download the latest version from Github (see below) or from [Anne Chao's website](http://chao.stat.nthu.edu.tw/wordpress/software_download/).

-<li>	You need to acquire basic knowledge about R to use functions supplied by SpadeR.
+<li> You need to acquire basic knowledge about R to use functions supplied by SpadeR.
-<li> For readers without R background, please try our SpadeR Online, an R-based online version via the link[Anne Chao's website](http://chao.stat.nthu.edu.tw/wordpress/software_download/) or https://chao.shinyapps.io/SpadeR/.
+<li> For readers without R background, please try our SpadeR Online, an R-based online version via the link[Anne Chao's website](http://chao.stat.nthu.edu.tw/wordpress/software_download/) or https://chao.shinyapps.io/SpadeR/.
 Users do not need to learn/understand R to run SpadeR Online.

 Both SpadeR (R package) and SpadeR Online include nearly all of the important features from the original program SPADE while also having the advantages of expanded output displays and simplified data input formats.
 See [SpadeR Manual](https://cran.r-project.org/web/packages/SpadeR/SpadeR.pdf) for all details of the functions supplied in the package.
 For numerical examples with proper interpretations, see the detailed Online [SpadeR User's Guide](http://chao.stat.nthu.edu.tw/wordpress/wp-content/uploads/software/SpadeR_UserGuide.pdf).